Nondelegable obligation: Businessowners and employers

 There are some obligations to employees which an employer cannot pass on contractually to a third party.
 Notably, the responsibility for many Title VII provisions cannot be delegated.
 For example, an employer has a nondelegable duty of nondiscrimination, hire without regard to sex, and provide a nonhostile environment free of sexual harassment.
 In general, employers have a nondelegable duty to provide reasonable care in providing a safe working environment for employees.
 An employer or owner of an establishment also owes a nondelegable duty of care to customers and to maintain a reasonably safe place for said patrons.
 For example, a carnival owner has a nondelegable obligation to inspect and supervise obligations of a ride.
 The employer is especially liable under a nondelegable obligation when it is reasonably foreseeable that some harm will result to the employee or customer unless some reasonable precautions are taken.
 As one example, an owner of a ship has a nondelegable obligation to provide a seaworthy ship to passengers or other customers.

 General contracts

-An obligation cannot be delegated to any other party if specified in a contract.
+An obligation cannot be delegated to any other party if so specified in a contract.
+The Uniform Commercial Code states that if one party has a substantial interest in having his original promisor perform or control the acts required by the contract then the obligation cannot be delegated.